d4vjd/Recipe-Book/README.md

 - The project demonstrates the use of Java and JDBC to interact with a database and perform CRUD (Create, Read, Update, Delete) operations.

-> This project was used only for learning purposes and is not meant for commercial use.
+> This project was used only for learning purposes and it's not meant for commercial use.